2 minute read.Last Modified 2021-12-27 14:05 EST

 Network provides information about the Interface names, Type, Link State and MAC Address.

 Storage provides information about the Drives such as Name, Type of drive, Size, Model, Serial Number, and location in the Enclosure.

-When creating an iSCSI Volume with TrueCommand, the volume can be configured on multiple systems at the same time.
+When creating an iSCSI volume with TrueCommand, you can configure the volume on multiple systems at the same time.
 Refer to the iSCSI section for more information.

 By definition, clusters span across multiple systems.
 TrueCommand instances that are connected to three or more TrueNAS SCALE systems can create clustered volumes.
 Refer to the Clustering section for more information.